kubeflow/website/content/docs/started/kubeflow-overview.md

 Using the Kubeflow configuration interfaces (see [below](#interfaces)) you can specify the ML tools required for your workflow.
-Then you can deploy the workflow to various clouds, local, and on-prem platforms for experimentation and for production use.
+Then you can deploy the workflow to various clouds, local, and on-premises platforms for experimentation and for production use.

 ## Introducing the ML workflow